Skip to main content

 Life Insurance

-The simplest way to donate life insurance is to designate the Foundation as a policy beneficiary.
+The simplest way to donate life insurance is to designate DuPage Foundation as a policy beneficiary.
 You can also transfer ownership of a paid-up policy, donate policy dividends, or name us as a policy’s designated owner and beneficiary, making annual tax-deductible gifts to us in the amount of any required premium.
 Under this arrangement, the Foundation would pay the annual premium.

 Retirement Plans and Qualified Charitable Distributions (QCDs)